Expert Recommendations

 Arizona State University

 As clinical child and adolescent psychologists, we’ve mastered the art and science of understanding and addressing mental health challenges.
 But how prepared are we to translate this expertise into sustainable, impactful practices?
-The APA’s Competency Framework for Master’s and Doctoral Degree Education and Training in Health Service Psychology (HSP) highlights a significant gap in our training: a lack of preparation in business principles essential for launching and sustaining healthy practices.
+Increasingly, practitioners and educators in our field are highlighting a significant gap in our training: a lack of preparation in business principles essential for launching and sustaining healthy practices.

 The Challenge: Business Acumen in Psychology Education

-The APA’s Competency Framework acknowledges what many of us have experienced firsthand: clinical psychology training rarely includes comprehensive instruction in the business of psychology.
+Many of us have experienced this gap firsthand: clinical psychology training rarely includes comprehensive instruction in the business of psychology.
 Faculty, while brilliant in teaching clinical interventions and research methods, often lack the expertise to guide students in business operations, healthcare financing, or strategic practice development.

 This gap isn’t just theoretical—it has real-world consequences.
 Many promising private practices struggle with financial instability, organizational inefficiencies, and clinician burnout, leading to closures that leave patients underserved and teams destabilized.

-At last year’s APA convention, our professional development symposium on this very issue was met with resounding agreement: “We need this!”
+At the 2024 APA convention, our professional development symposium on this very issue was met with resounding agreement: “We need this!”

 Supporting Directors of Clinical Training (DCTs)